Kapi1243/FYP/README.md

 ---

+## Why it matters

+Explanation methods like SHAP and LIME are increasingly cited in clinical AI literature, yet their consistency is rarely empirically tested.
+If two explanation methods agree globally but diverge for individual patients, the safety implications are significant — and largely unexamined.

+---

 ## Research questions

 **RQ1** — Do different machine learning models produce consistent feature importance rankings when analysed using SHAP?